mozilla/dennis/README.rst

 It includes the following subcommands:

 * **translate**: Translates strings in ``.po`` files into something else!
-Comes with an HTML extractor (tokenizes strings so that only the text is translated) and a Pirate! translation.
+Comes with an HTML extractor (tokenizes strings so that only the text is translated) and a bunch of translations like Pirate!.
 This is helpful for l10n testing, development, finding unicode/layout problems, amazing your friends, hilarious April 1st shenanigans, etc.

   The system allows for other translators and extractors using a loosely coupled pipeline.